But one of Hollywood's greats has been neglected year after year.

 Mickey earned an Honorary Oscar for Lifetime Achievement, a special Juvenile Oscar he shared with Deana Durbin in 1939, five Oscar nominations, one Emmy Award, five Emmy Nominations and two Golden Globes.
 Mickey's career has extended through many generations and in many different directions.

 Mickey Rooney is also an American patriot who served in the Army during World War II.
 As a regular GI, during the war he entertained frontline troops with the "Jeep Shows".
 The "Jeep Shows" consisted of three men in a jeep who delivered much needed entertainment to the troops in foxholes at the front.
 For his services in the war, Mickey was awarded the Bronze Star with clusters.
 In 2004 he braved the cold weather to ride with fellow World War II vets in the Inaugural Parade honoring President Bush.
+He has been welcomed to the White House by nearly every American president since FDR.

 But Mickey Rooney has never been chosen for Kennedy Center Honors.